Saumya-Bhatt/CommandLine-Text-Editor/README.md

 # CommandLine Text Editor

-A very basic text editor made in python just for fun :)
+A very simple and basic text editor made in python just for fun :)

 Run the python script and pass in the path of the file to be edited.
 Example: